Feyerabend/vm/basal0/TINY.md

 source code itself could improve when there were more people involved, it could be extended.
-This was also what some in the business understood, when they wanted feedback from customers when they altered things in the delivered code.
+This was also what some in the business understood, when they wanted feedback from customers altering things in the delivered code.
+Thus, improved software.

 In the early days of microcomputing, hobbyists made their own computers to a large extent themselves.
 There could be e.g.